dapr/go-sdk/Readme.md

 ##### Secrets

-The Dapr client also provides access to the runtime secrets that can be backed by any number of secrete stores (e.g. Kubernetes Secrets, Hashicorp Vault, or Azure KeyVault):
+The Dapr client also provides access to the runtime secrets that can be backed by any number of secrete stores (e.g. Kubernetes Secrets, HashiCorp Vault, or Azure KeyVault):

 ```go
 opt := map[string]string{